mattearly/dmpower/README.md

 ```
 #### Support

-Consider donating something if you found these alogrithm's I've created useful.
+Consider donating something if you found these alogrithm's I've created useful. (or if you just want to help)
 * [PayPal](https://www.paypal.me/mattearly/)
 * Bitcoin: 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM